 4. Do not contact the debtor directly if they hire a lawyer.

-Under the FDCPA, collection agencies must contact debtors' lawyers rather than debtors themselves when they have hired legal representation.
-If a creditor learns that a debtor has hired a lawyer, the creditor should immediately alert their collection agency.
+A debtor who hires a debt collection attorney effectively places a substantial barrier between themselves and debt collection agencies.
+Under the FDCPA, collection agencies must contact debtors' lawyers rather than debtors themselves.
+If a creditor learns a debtor has hired a lawyer, the creditor should immediately alert their collection agency.

 5. Do not contact the debtor's family and friends more than once.

-You might have heard stories about collection agencies whose tactics border on harassment.
+You've probably heard about collection agencies whose tactics border on harassment.
 Part of this reputation stems from the common debt collector tactic of contacting a debtor's friends and family.
-However, under the FDCPA, a third-party debt collector can only do so one time.
-Debt cannot be mentioned during the conversation – instead, the focus must be on locating the debtor.
+However, under the FDCPA, a third-party debt collector can do this only once.
+Debt cannot be mentioned during the conversation; instead, the focus must be on locating the debtor.

 6. Verify the debtor's debt.

 The collections process can be quite stressful and exhausting for debtors.
-Collection agencies must send debtors a document called a validation notice.
-This notice describes and verifies the money that the debtor owes, and a debtor must receive it within five days of first hearing from a collection agency.
-This validation notice also educates the debtor on their alternatives for recourse if they feel the debt is unjust or incorrect.
+That's part of why collection agencies must send debtors something called a validation notice.
+This notice describes and verifies the money a debtor owes; a debtor must receive it within five days of first hearing from a collection agency.
+This validation notice must also educate the debtor on their routes for recourse if they feel the debt is unjust or incorrect.

 7. Do not threaten debtors.

-A collection agency cannot threaten to file lawsuits, nor actually do so.
-It also cannot garnish a debtor's wages, seize their property or threaten to do either.
-The FDCPA mandates that third-party agencies do not threaten debtors, including through the use of profanity or violence.
+A collection agency isn't a law firm.
+It can't threaten lawsuits or actually file them.
+It's not a court or sheriff, so it cannot garnish a debtor's wages, seize their property or threaten these actions.
+The FDCPA mandates that third-party agencies not threaten debtors, including through the use of profanity or violence.

-Additionally, only a judge can issue a ruling in a legal case involving debts owed, and only sheriffs and marshals can enforce them.
-The only thing collection agencies can do is regularly contact debtors and modify their credit reports to show their account is in collections.
+Additionally, only a judge can issue a ruling in a debt case, and only sheriffs and marshals can enforce them.
+Collection agencies can regularly contact debtors and modify their credit reports to show debts in collection.

 8. Do not make misleading statements or send falsified documents.

-Key takeaway: FDCPA compliance requires that third-party debt collectors remain truthful, contact debtors only at certain times and locations, and refrain from making threats or posing as enforcement authorities.
+Key takeaway: FDCPA compliance requires third-party debt collectors to be truthful, call the debtor only at certain times or locations, and refrain from making threats.

 If a debt collector violates the FDCPA, debtors (or their family and friends, if contacted) can sue and potentially win a court case.
-Rulings in favor of a debtor may require the following payments from third-party debt collectors and possibly creditors as well:
+Rulings in favor of a debtor may require the following payments from third-party debt collectors and possibly creditors themselves: